Choaibelkaouri/requirement-analysis/README.md

 5. Inside the boundary, list the main use cases mentioned above.
 6. Connect each actor to the corresponding use cases using association lines.

-When done, export your diagram as a PNG file and name it: